Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Augmented Lagrangian Methods

-So \eqref{EE discretization for ALM} and \eqref{eq: symmetric EE TPD for AL} are only different in the first step of updating $u_{k+1/2}$: one is the gradient flow of $u$ using $\partial_u \mathcal L$ and another is $\partial_u \mathcal L_{\beta}$.
-Disrecritization of TPD or STPD flow gives generalized variants of augmented Lagrangian-like methods and provide flexibility of choosing transformation operators and preconditioners.
-With our framework, one can easily derive convergence analysis by verification of assumptions.
+So~\eqref{EE discretization for ALM} and~\eqref{eq: symmetric EE TPD for AL} are only different in the first step of updating $u_{k+1/2}$:~\eqref{eq: symmetric EE TPD for AL} is the gradient flow of $u$ using $\partial_u \mathcal L$, and~\eqref{EE discretization for ALM} is $\partial_u \mathcal L_{\beta}$.
+Discretization of the TPD or STPD flow gives generalized variants of augmented Lagrangian-like methods and provide flexibility of choosing transformation operators and preconditioners.
+Within our framework, one can easily derive convergence analysis by verification of assumptions.

 Next we present the convergence analysis.
 To save space, we only present the version of TPD flow for $\mathcal L_{\beta}$.
-STPD flow for $\mathcal L$ is similar.
+The STPD flow for $\mathcal{L}$ is similar.

 \begin{theorem} Let $A$ be an SPD matrix and define $A_{\beta} = A+\beta B^\top B$ for $\beta > 0$.
-Assume $f_B(u) \in \mathcal{S}^{1,1}_{\mu_{f_B,A_1}, L_{f_B,A_1}}$ with $0 < \mu_{f_B,A_1} \leq L_{f_B,A_1} \leq 1$.
+Assume $f_B(u) \in \mathcal{S}_{\mu_{f_B,A_1}, L_{f_B,A_1}}$ with $0 < \mu_{f_B,A_1} \leq L_{f_B,A_1} \leq 1$.
 Choose $\IV^{-1}$ such that $\lambda_{\max}(\IV^{-1}A_{\beta}) \leq 1.$ Let $(u_k, p_k)$ follows iteration~\eqref{EE discretization for ALM} with initial value $(u_0, p_0)$, it holds that

 for $0 < \alpha_k < \mu/4$ with $\mu := \displaystyle \min \left \{\mu_{\mV }, \mu_{\mQ }\right \}$ and where

 with $\mu_{S_0} =\lambda_{\min} (BA^{-1}B^{\top})$.

 In particular for $\alpha_k = \mu/8$, we have